 \subsection{Cold Start}

-Figure~\ref{cold_start_perf} shows the latency and billed duration while running NEXMark N3 multiple times with different number of events per second.
-A cold start is the first request that a new Lambda instance handles.
-This request takes longer to process because the Lambda service needs deploy our code and spin up a new microVM~\cite{agache2020firecracker} before the request can begin.
-The first request handled by a Lambda instance will also trigger a one-time function that initializes the Lambda execution context from the cloud environment (see line 23 in Listings \ref{code:generic_func}).
-When the number of events per second is 1K or 10K, both the first and second invocations to the lambda function have a long delay.
-The second call's billed duration has decreased dramatically, indicating that it is not a new instance, but its overall time has risen to 1.6 seconds.
-The third subgraph, on the other hand, only has one "cold start".
-We believe this is some unexplained behavior of AWS Lambda infrastructure.
-As expected, warm runs had a one- to two-order-of-magnitude decrease in latency.
-For stream processing, as long as the maximum idle time limit is not exceeded, \flock won't be troubled by cold run because Lambda is almost guaranteed to be warm since the query is executed continuously.
-For workloads that exceed the idle time limit, AWS Lambda supports provisioned concurrency~\cite{lambda-reserved-concurrency} with extra cost that initializes a requested number of execution environments to respond immediately to the function's invocations.
+Figure~\ref{cold_start_perf} illustrates the latency and billed duration of running NEXMark N3 multiple times with varying numbers of events per second.
+Cold starts, which occur when a new Lambda instance handles its first request, result in longer processing times due to the need for the Lambda service to deploy the code and spin up a new microVM~\cite{agache2020firecracker}.
+The first request also triggers a one-time function that initializes the Lambda execution context (see line 23 in Listings \ref{code:generic_func}).
+When the number of events per second is 1K or 10K, both the first and second invocations experience significant delays.
+The 2nd run's billed duration decreases dramatically, indicating that it is not a new instance, but its overall time increases to 1.6 seconds\footnote{We believe this is some unexplained behavior of AWS Lambda infrastructure.}.
+Warm runs demonstrate a one- to two-order-of-magnitude decrease in latency.
+For stream processing, as long as the maximum idle time limit is not exceeded, \flock is not impacted by cold runs since Lambda remains warm due to continuous query execution.

-\section{RELATED WORK}
+\section{Related Work}